Protesters flood Mexico’s Senate during controversial judicial reform debate | KRDO

 (CNN) — Mexican lawmakers were forced to suspend debate on a controversial judicial reform after protesters broke down the doors of the Senate building and forced their way into the upper house’s session hall.

-Noroña has since ordered the Senate to resume debate at 7 p.m. local time (9 p.m.
-ET) at another venue, the former Senate headquarters, in Mexico City.

-Dramatic footage of the secene showed protesters banging on the doors of the chamber while others waved the Mexico flag from a gallery above the floor of the Senate.
+Dramatic footage of the scene showed protesters banging on the doors of the chamber while others waved the Mexican flag from a gallery above the floor of the Senate.
 Some lawmakers were seen cheering on the demonstrators.

+At least one person has been injured in the unrest, according to the Senate communications team.

-The sweeping constitutional reform is championed by Mexican President Andrés Manuel López Obrador, who has long been critical of his country’s Supreme Court after it stood in the way of some of his signature policy proposals.
+The constitutional changes that sparked the unrest are being championed by Mexican President Andrés Manuel López Obrador, who has long been critical of his country’s Supreme Court after it stood in the way of some of his signature policy proposals.

-The overhaul, once passed, would see Mexicans select judges at all levels of government through elections, a procedure that legal experts say would turn Mexico into an international outlier.
+Legal experts say the proposed procedure would turn Mexico into an international outlier.

-The reform sailed through the lower chamber of Congress last week, but López Obrador ruling coalition needs a supermajority to approve it in the upper house.
+The reform sailed through the lower chamber of Congress last week, but López Obrador’s ruling coalition needed a supermajority to approve it in the upper house.

-Speculation has mounted that an opposition senator has changed allegiance to the ruling bloc, Reuters reports, which means the reform could potentially pass by a razor thin majority.
+In the end it received a general approval with 86 votes in favor, 41 against and zero abstentions.

-His comments led to an international spat between the countries.
+His comments have led to a spat between the countries.
 Warnings from business groups that the reform could undermine the Mexican investment environment have sent the value of the peso tumbling.

 López Obrador, a popular leftist, says the overhaul is necessary to rid Mexico’s judiciary of corruption and ensure it is responsive to popular will.
-Critics of the reform call it a power grab that will expose one of the last remaining checks on presidential power to political influence.
+Critics of the reform call it a power grab that will compromise one of the last remaining checks on presidential power.

 Supreme Court judges in Mexico are usually nominated by the president and must be approved in the Senate.
 Federal judges are selected by a judicial commission that uses professional exams and coursework to evaluate candidates on a meritocratic basis.